jonallured/jonallured.com/source/posts/2020-12-23-dealing-with-rotten-links.html.md

 ---
 favorite: false
 id: 41
-title: Dealing with rotten links
+title: Dealing With Rotten Links
 ---

 In a perfect world hyperlinks would always work.
 We'd go through our lives